 Horses kept at grass livery have 24/7 access to a field with a shelter but as you would expect no stable.
-As with self-board you’re responsible for everything to do with your horse so will have to provide his feed, hay etc. In some areas pasture board isn’t available all year round to the weather conditions at certain times of the year, for example if the ground is too frozen for horses to graze.
-In cases like this the livery yard may have an arrangement with another stables but if not then you’ll have to find an alternative place for your horse during those months.
+As with self-board, you’re responsible for everything to do with your horse so you will have to provide his feed, hay, etc. In some areas, pasture board isn’t available all year round to the weather conditions at certain times of the year, for example, if the ground is too frozen for horses to graze.
+In cases like this, the livery yard may have an arrangement with another stable but if not then you’ll have to find an alternative place for your horse during those months.

 Sometimes called assisted self-board this isn’t provided by all stables but does offer an option for owners who want to keep their horse at self-board but aren’t able to visit multiple times a day.
 With an assisted livery arrangement you’ll get help with things such as feeding and or turning your horse out and bringing him in although the help that is provided will vary from yard to yard.

 One of the most popular livery options, it’s ideal for owners who don’t have the time to fully care for their horse(s) but do still want to be heavily involved with your horse.
 The full range of services will differ from yard to yard but generally, they’ll include feeding, mucking out and turning out/in.
 Some yards will include organizing vet and farrier visits too, although the cost of these will be your responsibility.